AnshulJethva10/MoodTunes/README.md

 	- You can customize these with your own preferred playlists
 	- Get playlist URIs from Spotify by right-clicking a playlist and selecting "Share > Copy Spotify URI"

+## Great!
+You're all set!
 ## This is Streamlit version of the Project.
-We have created a website for this [Here](https://moodtune.surge.sh/)
+We have created a website for this [Here](https://moodtune.surge.sh